Zap Mama: Belgium

 When Daulne was 14 years old, she frequently visited London, England and discovered British Jamaican reggae artists.
 "My first vinyl was Kaya by Bob Marley.
 I know that whole album by heart."
 Then Daulne became interested in the rap music of Run-DMC and the Beastie Boys.
 "I was into breakdancing at the time.
-I formed a girl group, and we used to show off with break-dance acrobatics and beatbox influences from Doug E Fresh and Fat Boys.
-It was during this time that she began incorporating the polyphonic sounds of African rhythms, adding a unique authenticity to her music and marking the debut of Afro-European music."
+I formed a girl group, and we used to show off with break-dance acrobatics and beatbox influences from Doug E Fresh and Fat Boys."
+It was during this time that she began incorporating the polyphonic sounds of African rhythms into her music.

 After Daulne left her family home, she came to realize the profound richness of the African songs that her mother had sung to her during her childhood.
 "In the school choir, I wondered why we didn't use African harmonizations or rhythms.
 So I started recording music that reflected this mix of influences from traditional African melodies, British reggae, USA beatbox, French and American funk songs, and Zap Mama was born.
 I wrote my first song when I was 15, and since then, I haven't stopped."
 However, Daulne's true professional involvement in music began after an unfortunate accident that hindered her ability to continue her athletics training.
 This incident forced her to redirect her energy and passion towards her musical pursuits.
 "I wanted to have a career in sports, but I tore my ligaments during an acrobatic breakdance performance.
 It marked the end of my journey in the world of sports I stayed at home, listening to music.
 I recorded sounds all the time and I listened to sounds that went on for hours.
 But I still needed something, and that's when I decided to go to Africa, to the deep Ituri forest where I was born."